tolgadaim/LehighHacks2023/README.md

 LINK

 ### Citations
-The information and statistics presented in Polar Bear Crossing are based on reputable sources, including the Intergovernmental Panel on Climate Change (IPCC) and the World Wildlife Fund (WWF).
-Any external sources used in the development of the game are properly cited within the game itself.
+The information and statistics presented in Polar Bear Crossing are based on reputable sources, including the Intergovernmental Panel on Climate Change (IPCC) and the World Wildlife.
-Information from the website to inform people is from the list below:

 "The Climate Reality Project."
 Climate Reality, 2021, https://www.climaterealityproject.org/.